decant09/bokeh/README.md

 - Select the region and choose the nearest data centre to your location.
 - Click "Review" and then click "Create instance" if details are as intended.
 - In the Instances section click on the instance name that was just created.
-- In the Details section click osn the copy icon located next to the URL.
+- In the Details section click on the copy icon located next to the URL.
 This will be used in the Heroku Config Vars.
-- Back in Heroku slect the app that you just set up.
+- Back in Heroku select the app that you just set up.
 - In the settings tab of the app click on "Reveal Config Vars" and store the required config var keys and values as below:
     - CLOUDINARY_URL: *Cloudinary URL as obtained above*
     - DATABASE_URL: *ElephantSQL postgres database URL as obtained above*
     - PORT: 8000
     - DISABLE_COLLECTSTATIC: 1 (This is left in place during development but must be removed befored deployment)
-- Now in your development environment, inside the Django app repository, create a new file called env.py.
+- Now, in your development environment, inside the Django app repository, create a new file called env.py.
 Within this file import the os library and set the environment variable for the CLOUDINARY_URL and DATABASE_URL as:
      - os.environ["CLOUDINARY_URL"]= "*Cloudinary URL as obtained above*"
      - os.environ["DATABASE_URL"]= "*ElephantSQL postgres database URL as obtained above*"
 - Add a secret key to the app using: